jason-fox/fox.jason.prismjs/README.md

 Customizing the output
 ----------------------

-PrismJS is easily extended to other languages since it purely relies on regular expressions.
+Prism-JS is easily extended to other languages since it purely relies on regular expressions.
 A large number of additional languages are supported - just look at the list on https://github.com/PrismJS/prism/tree/master/components

 ### Extending to other languages

-To extend code highlight to other languages, just pick the languages of your choice from the  [download page](https://prismjs.com/download.html#themes=prism&languages=markup+css+clike+javascript) and replace the existing `resource/prism.js` file
+To extend code highlight to other languages, just pick the languages of your choice from the Prism-JS [download page](https://prismjs.com/download.html#themes=prism&languages=markup+css+clike+javascript) and replace the existing `resource/prism.js` file

 ### Altering the static HTML look and feel